J-DubApps/Blog/content/about/about.md

 I am a working-glass geek into technology, art, and good design.<br />
 I was raised in rural Texas by parents who were both born before 1931 (I am late for everything).<br />
 I am a self-made man with all the past mistakes to prove it.
 I keep growing and learning every day.<br />
-I endured a term of poverty growing up, including a very brief period of homelessness.
-It was an education I wouldn’t trade for anything.<br />
+I was raised in poverty and my small family experienced a brief period of homelessness.
+Sadly not unheard of, but was an education I wouldn’t trade for anything.<br />
 Writing code changed my life along with curiosity, Macs, and PCs.<br />
 Myers-Briggs says I am INTP, but I like people.
 At least the cool ones.<br />
 My close friends call me “Jules”, maybe seven people.
 The cool ones.<br />